rafaelsierra/cheddar/README.md

 main commiters are Brazilian, we ask you to code in english only (except for the translation files, of course).

+If you are good at writing tests, you are more than welcome to help us!

 cheddar
 =======